Need to talk? Call 1800 882 436.

 Key facts

-• Vitamins and minerals help keep your child healthy.
+• Vitamins and minerals are micronutrients that help keep your child healthy.

 • The best way for your child to get enough vitamins and minerals is from a healthy diet.